Boards and Annual Conference Venues

 AUGUST 11, 2014

 image source This HBR blog post on building a new company culture has been sitting in my inbox for a while.
 In it, Francois Nader, CEO of NPS Pharmaceuticals, talks about how focusing on a new set of core values helped him turn that company around.
-But he doesn''t talk much about what those core values were.
-Of course, anyone can write down words, call them values, and incur no change.

 Eric Lanke: Should Committees Report to the Board?